NicolasAppsDevelopment/Sentinel/README.md

 # Requirement for setup

 ## WIFI
-Set the Wifi country
+Set the Wifi country :
+- Execute `sudo raspi-config`
+- Go in « Localisation Options » then « WLAN country »
+- Select your country.
+- Confirm and quit.

-Connect the Raspberry Pi to a Wifi
+Connect the Raspberry Pi to your router with an Ethernet cable.

 ## Mail
 Config the mail server by providing the SMTP server, the port, the login and the password into the file `php/ssmtp.conf`.